Skip to the content

 Care and support providers

 Care and support services can give carers the peace of mind they need to take breaks from caring.
-They are often at the heart of carers' lives and ideally placed to connect them with support and advice.
-There are many simple actions that care and support providers can take to support carers:
+Care services are often at a key part of carers' lives and are ideally placed to connect them with support and information.
+There are many simple actions that care and support providers can take to support unpaid carers and help support carers’ equality:

-• Actively welcome feedback and input from family members and involve them in decisions about the care package and support provided to the person needing care.
+• Actively welcome feedback and input from unpaid carers i.e. family members or close friends and involve them in decisions about the care package and support provided to the person needing care.

 • Promote a Carer's Assessment to anyone caring unpaid for the person they support.